 Frequently Asked Questions (FAQs) – Queensland Personal Injury Law

-Here is some common question we answer every day, which clients need to consider to ensure they receive a fair and equitable settlement from the insurance company in personal injury claims.
+Here is some common question we, as personal injury solicitors Brisbane, answer every day.
+Clients should consider these questions to ensure they receive a fair and equitable settlement for any personal injury claims.

 This is one of the most popular questions that our clients have when they are considering filing personal injury law claim.
 Is it worthwhile to bring a claim?

 The amount of compensation that you are entitled for your injuries under Queensland Personal Injury Law will greatly depend on the extent of your injuries and their impact on your employment, lifestyle, and everyday living.
 Your injury compensation claim will depend on the following:

 - If your injuries affect your daily activities.
 For instance, if you can’t take care of yourself or you can’t perform your usual activities caused by your injuries.

 - If your injuries caused ongoing symptoms that restrict your functions such as pain, altered sensation, or spasm.

 - If your injuries affect your recreational or social activities you used to enjoy before sustaining the injuries.
 For instance, you can no longer go fishing, or enjoy walking because you suffer pain.